4 June, 2020

 That brings me back to our three steps.
 Software audit is necessary to establish whether you need to go brutal, rip the app out and start again (painful but sometimes necessary), or build a bridge between the new and old elements (evolution, not revolution).
 Often, rewriting the application is simply not an option so building a bridge will save you a lot of time and money.

 It’s a very individual process that varies from project to project.
-We look at the solution, code’s quality and structure, in order to establish if it’s structured enough to combine the old and the new, or if it’s necessary to start all over.
+Development and consulting services will look at the solution, code’s quality and structure, in order to establish if it’s structured enough to combine the old and the new, or if it’s necessary to start all over.

 During a brainstorming phase, our strategy is to always create an app’s roadmap – that’s plans for the future, new functionalities, possible problems, etc. It will tell us the level of integration and what’s the most profitable at this stage.

-Finally, after careful deliberations with the client, we come to the decision – picking new technologies that will communicate well with the solution or building a transitional platform that allows you to connect the old and the new.
+Finally, after careful deliberations and data analytics with the client, we come to the decision – picking new technologies that will communicate well with the solution or building a transitional platform that allows you to connect the old and the new.
 The decision depends not only on technology but also on business strategy.
-I completely understand that sometimes the decision is extremely difficult, that is why it’s better to know a full picture and available options based on a thorough report from digital transformation consultants.
+I completely understand that sometimes the decision is extremely difficult, that is why it’s better to know a full picture and available options based on a thorough report from the software consulting and development team.

 💡 Read more: Flash is dead.
 Adobe Flash alternative & advice